 - Chickpea water (aquafaba) → egg replacer in baking.

-Step 6: Build a Weekly Shopping Routine
+Step 6: Create a Regular Shopping Schedule

 Consistency is key.